 Building on the knowledge base acquired through the Green Belt course, the Black Belt program teaches you to apply Six Sigma methodology to specific projects, enables you to identify organizational waste and provides tools to maximize your assets all while earning your Lean Six Sigma Black Belt Certificate from the globally ranked Terry College of Business.

 This comprehensive program is ideal for individuals who want to hone their leadership skills to help solve their organization's most significant process-driven challenges, not just earn a certificate.
-This hybrid course will consist of an online training module followed by two three-day engagements of in-class instruction.

-Participants sit for a UGA Black Belt certification exam at the conclusion of the course and have nine months to complete their Lean Six Sigma Black Belt project required for certification, all while enjoying the ongoing guidance and mentoring of our highly-rated and regarded faculty.
+Participants sit for a UGA Black Belt certification exam at the conclusion of the course and have twelve months to complete their Lean Six Sigma Black Belt project required for certification, all while enjoying the ongoing guidance and mentoring of our highly-rated and regarded faculty.

 The curriculum is continuously updated to reflect the most recent changes in the Lean Six Sigma body of knowledge.
 Projects are uniquely identified to address your organization's pressing challenges, bringing practice together with theory to provide a resolution to your real-world obstacles.